z31nnx/z31nnx/README.md

 I love Cloud Computing and Cybersecurity.

 Outside of tech, I train in calisthenics and currently working towards the almighty **Planche** and building longer holds on **Front Lever**.
-I'm fond of difficult games like Sekiro or outstanding story games such as The Last of Us, RDR2, and Ghost of Tsushima.
-I also love coffee...
+I'm fond of difficult games like **Sekiro** or outstanding story games such as The Last of Us, RDR2, and Ghost of Tsushima.
+I also love **coffee**...

 ---